gmso-impact/gmso-website/README.md

     git config --global user.email gmso_mailbox@mail.colostate.edu
     ```

-1. Install [Node.js 14.x](https://nodejs.org/dist/latest-v14.x/)  **add choclatey when prompted**
+1. Install [Node.js 18.x](https://nodejs.org/en/download)  **add choclatey when prompted**
-    node-v14.20.0-x64.msi is an installer package.
     Version number will change based on bugfixes.
     If this fails, run the installer a second time and select 'repair' if it recognizes an existing install
-    Node 14 is required because of Vue2.
+    Node 18 is required because of Vue2.
 Vue2 is required because of vue-leaflet

 1. Set ExecutionPolicy to run Powershell scripts